Local Setup Source Repository

-This chapter will guide you through the local configuration and launch process of the source code repository.
+This chapter will guide you through the local configuration and startup process of the source code repository.

-Before you begin, you need to prepare the following tools:
+Before getting started, you need to prepare the following tools:

-For those new to VSCode or Cursor, here are some editor extensions I recommend installing to help streamline your development workflow: Cursor Extension Recommendations
+If you're new to VSCode or Cursor, I recommend installing some editor plugins that will help improve your programming efficiency: Cursor Extension Recommendations

-Open Nexty.dev source code repository, click the Fork
+Navigate to the Nexty source repository, click the Fork

-button in the top right corner to fork the source code repository to your GitHub account.
+button in the top right corner to fork the source repository to your GitHub account.

-Open your GitHub account, find the source code repository you just forked, click the Code
+Open your GitHub account, locate the repository you just forked, click the Code

 button, and copy the repository URL.